-The key molecular event in Alzheimer's disease and Parkinson's disease is believed to be abnormal protein misfolding and aggregation.
-The spreading of soluble aggregates leads to neuronal dysfunction, cell death, brain damage and symptoms of disease.
-Each neurodegenerative disease is characterized by a unique aggregated protein.
-Characteristic for Alzheimer's disease is amyloid beta (A β), while alpha-synuclein (α -synuclein) is the signature protein for Parkinson's disease.
+The key cause of Alzheimer's disease and Parkinson's disease is believed to be abnormal protein folding and aggregation.
+The spreading of aggregated soluble forms of proteins leads to neuronal dysfunction, cell death, brain damage and symptoms of disease.
+Each neurodegenerative disease is characterized by a different aggregated protein.
+In Alzheimer's disease the